Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `vector_z [<variable>]`

-If <variable> specified then set vector_z to be its Z component.
+If &lt;variable&gt; specified then set vector_z to be its Z component.

 ## `version`